Art & Design

 Transfer Requirements for All B.F.A.
 Options

-Transfer students are eligible to apply for the B.F.A. options provided they meet the admissions standards for the B.A. degree in Art as well as those required for the specific B.F.A. option applied to.
-Acceptance into the B.F.A. includes a review by the Art and Design faculty of a completed transfer course evaluation of all previously taken art courses.
+Transfer students are eligible to apply for the B.F.A. degree options provided they meet the admissions standards for the B.A. degree in Art & Design as well as those required for the specific B.F.A. option to which they wish to apply.
+Acceptance into the B.F.A. includes an independent review by the Art and Design faculty of transfer courses and art/design work completed at another institution.